 Mountain Dulcimer - The Technicolor Mountain Dulcimer

 Melody meets harmony and drone becoming chords of color.
-There's more than just notes on the fretboard; there are emotions.
+There's more than just notes on the fretboard; there are emotions!
 Subtleties and grey zones, bright splashes of chords and dim shadows of earth tones.
 Know the terrain of your mountain dulcimer as you explore through scales and chord shapes, the use of different tunings and extra frets to bring out the colors.
-You'll need a capo for this part of the camp.
+You'll need a capo for this workshop.
 (All Skill Levels)

 Mountain Dulcimer - The Oh!
 Of It

-More than playing the mountain dulcimer, you want to express yourself through the instrument just as you would express yourself by saying something.
+More than playing the mountain dulcimer, you want to express yourself through the instrument just as you would express yourself by speaking.
 Your voice has a rise and fall, certain words are accented, there's a speeding up and slowing down all tied to your emotions.
-Your music can be the same way, and should be.
-We'll go over the many different ways to achieve expression through your playing including techniques like hammer-ons and pull-offs, slides, bends, vibrato, palming, harmonics and more.
-(Beginner - Intermediate)
+Your music can be the same way, and should be!
+We'll go over the many different ways to achieve expression through your playing including techniques like hammer-ons and pull-offs, slides, bends, vibrato, palming, harmonics and more!

 Mountain Dulcimer - Repertoire Building - "O Holy Night"

-A beautiful song any time of the year, but since the holidays are just around the corner, it's a good time to begin practicing some tunes that you can play for friends, family, church, hospice or at your busy weeks of Christmas gigs!
-This arrangement of "O Holy Night" was based on my recollections of a holiday show at Epcot some years back.
+usage A beautiful song any time of the year, but since the holidays are always just around the corner, it's a good time to begin practicing some tunes that you can play for friends, family, church, hospice or at your busy weeks of Christmas gigs!
+This arrangement of "O Holy Night" was based on my recollections of Holiday Illuminations at Walt Disney World's Epcot.
 Simple in basic concept, but requires a delicate touch to play and make it look easy.
-I'll show you the tricks to getting this arrangement under your fingers and ready to perform.
-(Intermediate - Advanced)
+I'll show you the tricks to getting this arrangement under your fingers and ready to perform!

 Mountain Dulcimer - Picking Your Destiny